Skip to content

 5. Agent turn runs with configured tools, loaded skills, and capability gates.

-6. If an authenticated command needs provider access, the runtime infers the required capability, fetches requester-bound credentials for that turn, and injects them at the host boundary.
+6. If sandbox traffic reaches a declared provider domain, the sandbox egress proxy lazily fetches requester-bound credentials and injects them at the host boundary.

 7. If OAuth is required, Junior sends the link privately to the requesting user and resumes the blocked request after the callback.